SCULPT: An Interactive Machine Learning Platform for Analyzing Multi-Particle Coincidence Data from Cold Target Recoil Ion Momentum Spectroscopy: Case Study: D O Double Ionization

 \subsection{Experimental Data}

 The dataset, consisting of the eight aforementioned files, contains around 1,900,000 coincidence events where four of the five particles were detected: D$^+$ + D$^+$ + O + e$^-$ + e$^-$.
 Each event is characterized by 15 momentum components (p$_{x}$, p$_{y}$, p$_{z}$ for each of the five particles).
+For computational efficiency, all of the UMAP analyses presented here were conducted on a random 1\% sample of the full dataset.
+This sampling approach allows for rapid iterative exploration while preserving the essential clustering structure of the data.
+The sample size is chosen to provide reasonably low statistical uncertainties and sufficient density over the measured phase space to visualize clusters.
+After identifying clusters of interest on a sampled subset, we recommend users to re-run UMAP with different sampling fractions (ideally up to the full dataset) to verify that the cluster structure is preserved.